kode4food/fate-lang/why_fate.md

 end
 ```

 The function `inTheForest()` takes one parameter named `duck`.
 That parameter has a pattern attached to it.
 What's important to understand here is that even though it *looks* like a static type annotation, it isn't.
-What Fate will do with this is generate guard code for the function's prologue that will like something like this:
+What Fate will do with this is generate guard code for the function's prologue that will look something like this:

 ```javascript
 let Duck = definePattern(function (value) {